Supersingular irreducible symplectic varieties: Moduli spaces of stable sheaves on K3 surfaces

 where $\cY=M_{\cH'}(\cX, (0,af,b))$.
 The special fiber $Y_\kappa$ of $\cY\rightarrow \Spec W'$ is exactly $M_{H'}(X_\kappa, (0,af,b))$, which is a smooth K3 surface.
 Then by taking their reduction, one can get $M_H(X_\kappa,v)$ and $ \Pic^0(Y_\kappa)\times Y^{[n]}_\kappa $ are birationally equivalent.
 This proves the assertion.
 For abelian surfaces, as the lifting method is still valid (see Proposition \ref{prop:LiftingAb}), the same argument allows us to conclude. \end{proof}

-As mentioned before, we need a more refined analysis of elliptic fibrations on supersingular K3 surfaces.
+As mentioned before, we need a more refined analysis of (quasi-)elliptic fibrations on supersingular K3 surfaces.
 The second key result is the following.

 \begin{theorem} Let $S$ be a supersingular K3 surface defined over an algebraic closed field $k$ with characteristic $p>0$.
-Let $v=(r,c_1, s) \in \tilde{H}(S)$ be a Mukai vector coprime to $p$.
-Then up to changing the Mukai vector $v$ via the auto-equivalences listed in Theorem~\ref{K3wall}, there exists an elliptic fibration $\pi:S\rightarrow \PP^1$ such that $\gcd (r, c_1\cdot E)=1$, where $E\in\NS(S)$ is the fiber class of $\pi$. \end{theorem} \begin{proof} We proceed the proof by several steps. {\bf Step 0.} We claim that it suffices to show that there exists a primitive element $x\in \NS(S)$ such that
+Let $v=(r,c_1, s) \in \tilde{H}(S)$ be a Mukai vector that is coprime to $p$.
+Then up to changing the Mukai vector $v$ via the auto-equivalences listed in Theorem~\ref{K3wall}, there exists a (quasi-)elliptic fibration $\pi:S\rightarrow \PP^1$ such that $\gcd (r, c_1\cdot E)=1$, where $E\in\NS(S)$ is the fiber class of $\pi$. \end{theorem} \begin{proof} We proceed the proof in several steps. {\bf Step 0.} We claim that it suffices to show that there exists a primitive element $x\in \NS(S)$ such that